'Sense prevails on 'grim day' for boxing'

 "There are questions we haven't got the answers to," Bunce said.
 "What were we doing between the 23rd of September and yesterday?
 What were we really doing?"

-The BBBofC have known about the positive tests for some time, although it is unclear when exactly they were given all the details.
+The BBBofC has known about the positive tests for some time, although it is unclear when exactly it was given all the details.

-The Board and its general secretary Robert Smith has not responded to multiple requests for comment by BBC Sport.
+The Board and its general secretary Robert Smith have not responded to multiple requests for comment by BBC Sport.

 The public statements and the BBBofC's "prohibiting" of the fight came after the story was leaked to the press.